lightsocks/lightsocks-java/README.md

 ## lightsocks-java
 A fast proxy that helps you bypass firewalls.

-At first, i plan implementing the shadowsocks protocol  which is used to many popular tools  [shadowsocks](https://github.com/shadowsocks/) .
-I find the AES encrpt/decrpt stream  will not end if the src bytes length  is less than 16  when invoke update method of JCE cipher (aes-cfb-128）, this will cause some problems , the connection will wait for the rest data but it is cached in the buff e.g.  By reading the [shadowsocks-go](https://github.com/shadowsocks/shadowsocks-go) code  I also find  shadowsocks handshaking process designed  not good engough when the server can't not reach the destination address  but the data has been transfered  from broswer to proxy client.
+At first, i plan implementing the shadowsocks protocol  which is widely used many popular tools  [shadowsocks](https://github.com/shadowsocks/) .
+I find the AES encrpt/decrpt stream  will not end if the src bytes length  is less than 16  when invoke update method of JCE cipher (aes-cfb-128）, this will cause some problems , the connection will wait for the rest data but it is cached in the buff .
+By reading the [shadowsocks-go](https://github.com/shadowsocks/shadowsocks-go) code  I also find  shadowsocks handshaking process designed  not good engough if the server can't not reach the destination address  but the data has been transfered  from broswer to proxy client.

-After some thinking , i make a decision that develp the tool use a new protocal  below:<br>
+After some thinking , i make a decision to develp the tool use a new protocal  below:<br>
- *  the handshake will be ended not only the client and server have exchanged  iv but also the server side has connect the            destination server.
+ *  the handshake shoul be ended not only the client and server have been exchanged  iv but also the server side has been           connected the destination server.
  *  each packet has two field plus .One is the validate length of encrpted data ,the other is the total length.
-This design has       much benefit when writing network program.
+This design has       much benefit when writing network programs.

 ### System requirements
- *  Java 8 (if your use jdk5/jdk6/jdk7, make surce it can compile success, other wise,you should  modify the code. )
+ *  Java 8 (make surce compile success if your use jdk5/jdk6/jdk7 , other wise,you should  modify the source code. )
  *  maven

 ### How to build